terence-lim/minimat/README.md

 It needs the OCaml llvm library, which is most easily installed through opam.
-It also optionally calls external gnuplot routines for plotting graphs: a set of public domain gnuplot source files is included in this distribution
+It also optionally calls external gnuplot routines for plotting graphs: a set of public domain gnuplot source files (the gnuplot_i library written by N.Devillard) is included in the src subdirectory.

 terence.lim@columbia.edu